yuyu78/my-healthy-recipe/README.md

     I contacted the tutor and adviced me to use the the get method like the code below:
     *if not session.get("user") is None:*
     In this code, we are checking if the get() method returned None.
 If it is not None, that means there is a user in the session.

+* The image stored Mongodb was not retrieved on the website.
+I found a solution on the Slack community by one student: host the image in the site [Imgur](https://imgur.com/) and store the URL on MongoDB.

 ## Deployment <a name="deployment"></a>